 In 2017, THRIVE!
 Butler was created and the work began

 El Dorado graduated its first class of participants in February of 2018, and its second class in May of 2019.
 All of those graduates (who we now call Team Leaders), are engaged with their Allies (volunteers from the community) twice a month for 18-months as they work to achieve their stated goals, increase their social capital and learn skills as their journey guide them to a better future story.
 Andover graduated its first class in January of 2019, and they too are working with their Allies.

-The next class in Andover is taking applications now with a target start date of October 10th, 2019.
-The next El Dorado class will start accepting appications anytime, with a start date still to be determined.
-With the success of the El Dorado and Andover sites, we are also looking to develop other locations in Butler Country to expand our reach and to serve greater numbers of people and families in poverty.
+We are always accepting new applications for our next class in Andover, El Dorado or Leon.
+With the success of the El Dorado and Andover sites, and soon in Leon, we are also looking to develop other locations in Butler Country to expand our reach and to serve greater numbers of people and families in poverty.
 Contact us to discuss Thrive!
 Butler in your community, or to put on a poverty simulation to raise the awareness of your community on what it is like to live in poverty.
 Go to the Contact Us page and let us know if your community would like to host a Thrive!
 Butler class.